lynxthecat/cake-autorate/README.md

 ## Theory of Operation

 `CAKE-autorate.sh` monitors load (rx and tx) and ping respones from one or more reflectors, and adjusts the download and upload bandwidth for CAKE.
+Rate control is intentionally kept as simple as possible and follows the following approach:

+- with low load, decay rate back to set baseline (and subject to refractory period)
+- with high load, increase rate subject to set maximum
+- on bufferbloat, decrease rate subject to set min (and subject to refractory period)

 ![image of CAKE-autorat rate control](./CAKE-autorate-rate-control.png)

-- with low load, decay rate back to base (and subject to refractory period)
-- with high load, increase rate subject to max
-- on bufferbloat, decrease rate subject to min (and subject to refractory period)

-**Setting the minimum value:**
+**Setting the minimum bandwidth:**
-Set the minimum value at, or slightly below, the lowest speed observed from the ISP during your testing.
-This setting will, in general, never result in bufferbloat even under the worst conditions.
-Under no load, the routine will adjust the bandwidth downwards towards that minimum.
+Set the minimum value to the worst possible observed bufferbloat free bandwidth.
+Ideally this CAKE bandwidth should never result in bufferbloat even under the worst conditions.
+This is a hard minimum - the script will never reduce the bandwidth below this level.

+**Setting the baseline bandwidth:**
+This is the steady state bandwidth to be maintained under no or low load.
+This is likely the compromise bandwidth described above, i.e. the value you would set CAKE to that is bufferbloat free most, but not necessarily all, of the time.

-**Setting the maximum value:**
+**Setting the maximum bandwidth:**
 The maximum bandwidth should be set to the lower of the maximum bandwidth that the ISP can provide or the maximum bandwidth required by the user.
 The script will adjust the bandwidth up when there is traffic, as long no RTT spike is detected.
-Setting this value to a maximum required level will have the advantage that the script will stay at that level during optimum conditions rather than always having to test whether the bandwidth can be increased (which necessarily results in allowing some excess latency).
+Setting this value to a maximum required level will have the advantage that the script will stay at that level during optimum conditions rather than always having to test whether the bandwidth can be increased (which necessarily results in allowing some excess latency through).

 To elaborate on the above, a variable bandwidth connection may be most ideally divided up into a known fixed, stable component, on top of which is provided an unknown variable component: